Is it related to the Instagram new platform Threads?

 Water Consumption, Pollution and Textile Waste:

-Greenhouse gases from factories, high water consumption from dyeing, washing process and the microfibers released when washing clothes which causes pollution as well as textile waste from scraps, dead-stocks, ‘recycle-schemes’ that ended up in landfills.
+Greenhouse gases from factories, high water consumption from dyeing, washing process and the microfibers released when washing clothes that causes pollution, as well as textile waste from scraps, dead-stocks, ‘recycle-schemes’ that ended up in landfills.

 Exploitation of Labour: